phuongnq/beautiful-jekyll/_posts/2018-01-29-install-node-with-nodebrew-proxy.md

 ---
-title: "Memo how to use node with nodebrew under proxy"
+title: "How to use node with nodebrew under proxy"
 tags: [tech, english, node, nodebrew, proxy]
 ---